 7 Action Items

-And that’s why one of the best habits that your team can adopt is ending every meeting with clear action items.
+And that’s why one of the best habits that your team can adopt is ending every meeting by reviewing your action items.

 Some questions you can ask at the end of the meeting include: